TynerJ/service_scheduler/README.md

 | `customer` | A pointer to a `customer.Customer` object representing the customer to check in.

 ### GetNextCustomer() returns *Customer
 The `GetNextCustomer` function is a safe concurrent operation used to retrieve the next customer that is to be serviced.
-For Part 2, all VIP customers receive service ahead of regular customers, regardless of the order in which they enter the service scheduler.
+For Part 2, all VIP customers receive service ahead of regular customers, regardless of the order in which they enter the `ServiceScheduler`.
 However, in cases where a regular customer is currently being serviced and a VIP customer arrives, the regular customer is allowed to finish their service before the VIP customer is attended to.
 - returns a pointer to the `Customer` object that was found to be the next customer to be serviced.

 ### Part 3: Modification of GetNextCustomer() returns *Customer